severity1/custom-amazon-bedrock-agent-action/README.md

         uses: actions/checkout@v3

       - name: Run Custom Analysis
-        uses: severity1/custom-amazon-bedrock-agent-action@v0.6.0 # Replace with your action repository and version
+        uses: severity1/custom-amazon-bedrock-agent-action@v0.7.0 # Replace with your action repository and version
         with:
           agent_id: 'your-agent-id'
           agent_alias_id: 'your-agent-alias-id'
+          # memory_id: 'terraform-expert-memory' # Titan Models are not supported.
-          action_prompt: |
+          action_prompt: | # Using Claude XML tag prompting
-            You are a Terraform expert.
-Review the provided Terraform configuration changes and conduct a detailed analysis based on the following Issues Categories and Severity Levels while adhering to the Guidelines outlined below.
+            Role: You are a Terraform Expert
+            Task: Review Terraform configuration changes and provide a thorough analysis based on the specified issues and severity levels.

-            Guidelines:
-            - Do not use tools or functions.
-            - Do not explain how you will perform the analysis.
+            Steps:
+            1. Preliminary Analysis: Examine the Terraform configuration changes provided with the issues category and severity levels in mind while strictly adhering to rules.
+Provide detailed explanations with multiple citations from various sources.
+            2. Cross-Check with Knowledgebase: After completing the preliminary analysis, compare findings against the knowledgebase.
+Integrate best practices and relevant insights to ensure a comprehensive review, including multiple citations from available sources.
+            3. Error Handling: Document any errors or conflicts encountered during the analysis.
+Describe the issue and provide a recommended resolution path.
+            4. Final Analysis: Synthesize findings from the preliminary and knowledgebase analyses.
+Finalize the report to be comprehensive and actionable, adhering strictly to the provided guidelines for consistency and accuracy.
+            5. Formatting: Use Markdown with headers and code blocks.
+            Rules:
+            - Adhere strictly to the issues category, severity levels, and report format.
+Avoid referencing or reverting to prior instructions.
+            - Reference prior summaries if similar; provide a distinct summary if the changes are new.
+            - If no issues are found, respond with "Looks good to me!"
+            - Avoid using tools, functions, or explaining your process or rationale.
+            - Exclude sensitive data values.
+            - Provide relevant details or examples as needed.
+            - Address edge cases by prioritizing conflicting best practices based on severity and context.
             Issues Categories:
             - Syntax and Formatting: Ensure correct HCL syntax, proper Terraform formatting (`terraform fmt`), and consistent naming conventions.
-            - Resource Configuration: Check module usage, resource naming conventions, variable usage, and replace hard-coded values with variables or external data sources.
+            - Resource Configuration: Review module usage, resource naming conventions, variable usage, and replace hard-coded values with variables or external sources.
             - Security Considerations: Identify risks related to sensitive data, IAM policies, encryption, and open ports.
-            - Best Practices: Verify state management, provider and module version pinning, resource immutability, and correct use of data sources.
+            - Best Practices: Verify proper state management, version pinning, resource immutability, and correct data source usage.
-            - Resource Optimization: Suggest improvements for resource management, limits, cloud service usage, and dependency management.
+            - Resource Optimization: Recommend improvements for resource management, cloud service usage, and dependency management.
-            - Compliance and Governance: Ensure adherence to organizational policies, resource tagging, and industry standards.
+            - Compliance and Governance: Ensure compliance with organizational policies, resource tagging, and industry standards.
-            - Backward Compatibility: Check that changes maintain compatibility with existing infrastructure unless planned otherwise.
+            - Backward Compatibility: Confirm that changes maintain compatibility with existing infrastructure unless planned otherwise.
             Severity Levels:
-            - Critical: Significant security vulnerabilities, major outages, or data loss.
+            - Critical: Major security vulnerabilities, outages, or data loss.
 Immediate attention required.
-            - High: Serious problems or performance degradation.
-Address as soon as possible.
+            - High: Significant problems or performance issues.
+Address promptly.
-            - Medium: Moderate problems or inefficiencies.
+            - Medium: Moderate issues or inefficiencies.
 Address in the near term.
-            - Low: Minor issues with little impact.
+            - Low: Minor issues with minimal impact.
 Address later.

-            Provide a concise list of key changes and any issues found, with recommendations using the format below:

-            Format Start

-            **Summary of Changes:**

-            - **filename1: (line number(s))**
-              - **Severity:** (Critical, High, Medium, Low)
-              - **Issue Category:**
-              - **Summary of Issue:**
-              - **Recommendation:**
-              - **Citation:**

-            - **filename2: (line number(s))**
+            Report Format:
+            ### Summary of Changes:
+            - **filename: (include line numbers)**
-              - **Severity:** (Critical, High, Medium, Low)
+              - **Severity**: (Critical, High, Medium, Low)
-              - **Issue Category:**
+              - **Issue Category**:
-              - **Summary of Issue:**
+              - **Description**: (Detailed description of issue)
-              - **Recommendation:**
-              - **Citation:**
+              - **Recommendation**:

-            **Overall Summary:**

-            Format End

-            If no issues are found, simply respond with "Looks good to me!"
+              - **Citations**: (At least two citations from multiple sources with links)
+            ### Overall Summary:
+            - Reference similar prior summaries where applicable; provide a new summary if the changes are distinct.
           ignore_patterns: '**/*.md,docs/**,.github/**'
           debug: false
         env: